-There are many ways to look for a spiritual director.
+There are many ways to look for spiritual direction.

 We are not necessarily trying to find the best educated spiritual director or the one with the most qualifications.
 The practice of spiritual direction is, at its heart, a relationship.
 It is important for us to find a spiritual director we can trust and with whom we can be honest.

 Spiritual direction is essentially an ongoing conversation.
-I believe it is important to experience what the conversation will feel like before choosing to participate.
+I believe it is important to experience what the conversation will be like for us before choosing whether, and how, to participate.

-Many of us approach spiritual direction because we have questions we would like to address.
+Many of us seek spiritual direction because we have questions we would like to answer.
 In addition to finding a conversational connection, we need to be comfortable asking our questions.

-I think it is important to understand what questions we have before we talk with a spiritual director.
-Clarifying what someone’s questions are is a helpful step when I talk with a potential client.
+It is helpful for us to understand what questions we have before we talk with a spiritual director.
+Clarifying what someone’s questions are is a helpful step when I talk with someone about spiritual direction.

 Some of us want to find someone who will listen to us and ask insightful questions.

-Spiritual direction is not about correcting us or telling us how to live.
-A spiritual director is not like our friend who pokes holes in our arguments and shows us where we are wrong.
+Spiritual direction is not about fixing or correcting us, or telling us how to live.
+A spiritual director is not necessarily like our friend who pokes holes in our arguments and shows us where we are wrong.

-Many of us are seeking a spiritual director to be a companion and guide on their journey.
+Many of us are seeking a spiritual director to be a companion and guide on our journey.
 Each of us has our own preferences and expectations.
-We are looking for a relationship which helps us explore the spiritual in our everyday lives.
+We are looking for a relationship which will help us explore spiritual life in our everyday lives.

-What would we talk about with a spiritual director today?
+What would we talk to a spiritual director about today?

-How could a spiritual director be helpful to us this week?
+How could spiritual direction be helpful to us this week?